electricimp/XBee/README.md

 Whether you specify a frame ID or not, the ID of the generated frame is returned by the method.

-## Other Response Frames
+## Other API Mode Response Frames

 In addition to the responses returned when AT commands are sent to local and remote XBee modules, and Zigbee commands are issued, a number of other responses may be returned to the callback function you pass into the XBee constructor.
+The data provided by these responses is detailed below.

 ### Modem Status